TritonDataCenter/manta-rebalancer/README.md

 For specific instructions on building individual parts of the project, please review the instructions in their respective pages (listed above).

+### Images
+Information on how to building Triton/Manta components to be deployed within an image please see the [Developer Guide for Building Triton and Manta](https://github.com/joyent/triton/blob/master/docs/developer-guide/building.md#building-a-component)

 ### Pre-integration
 Before integration of a change to any part of the rebalancer, the following